RomanCLV/ReScan/README.md

 - Clear graphs:
   - `-cg` clear all the added graphs.
 - Clear bases:
   - `-cb` clear all the added bases.
+- Kill:
+  - `-k | --kill` to shutdown the application (close automatically all UDP client opened)

-Several commands can be use at the at a time.
+Several commands can be used at the at a time.